peteroupc/classic-wallpaper/uielements.md

     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).
     - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are rare (and then especially in backgrounds of illustrations), if not avoided.
 - For graphics with 17 to 256 colors, gradient fills are present but subtle.
+- Icons with more than 32 colors are rare; more than 64 colors, very rare.
 - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.[^16]
 - Icons for toolbars, menu items, and the like do not behave like typographic symbols (dingbats), unlike the tendency in the late 2010s.
 For example, they are not designed in the same way as letters and digits in a typeface, or font; they can be colored; and they have less harmony with accompanying text than such symbols as the at-sign `@`.[^17]